 Sometimes baby teeth are removed to change the eruption pattern for the permanent teeth.
 If there are problems with the angulation of the permanent teeth that are preparing to erupt, sometimes removal of some baby teeth can prevent further damage or problems.
 If the baby tooth has not fallen out by the time an adult tooth is coming in, it may need to be removed by a pediatric dentist as well.

-Dr. Frank Sierra expands on the actual extraction procedure in an earlier blog, in terms of “does it hurt?” and working with apprehensive children.
+, in terms of “does it hurt?” and working with apprehensive children.
 We use a “tell, show, do” technique where we explain the steps in child-friendly terms, then “show” what we will do next using a finger or the instrument.
 Once we are at the “do” stage, we are working with a child that is more comfortable and ready for the experience.